PhamHaiLong99/k8s-gall/README.md

 # k8s-gall
-This is a pub repo list step for build k8s gallery combine with jenkins automation The fprotect in repo is the example of realworld project in your company and in this folder contains folder with Dockerfile for build image and rollout deployment K8s later.
+This is a pub repo list steps for building k8s gallery combining with jenkins automation.
+The fprotect directory in repo is the example of real-world project in company containing folder ubuntu with Dockerfile for build image, push registry hub and rollout deployment K8s later.